chb/21cfr11pro-ig/source/pages/overview.md

 ### Provenance and Resource Signing

-Signing resources provides a mechanism to validate that a resource was genuinely provided by a FHIR client with a known identity and has not been altered since it was signed.
+Signed resources provide a mechanism for an auditor or audit process to validate that a resource was genuinely provided by a FHIR client with a known identity and has not been altered since it was signed.

 A Provenance resource contains a pointer to the FHIR system's concept of who made a change to a resource, what version of the FHIR server's resource was changed, when it was changed, and optionally a signature to verify the resource.
 (Traditionally the signature is a hash of a DICOM file or PDF document resource)
 For 21 CFR Part 11 compliance, a Provenance resource should provide: